 It’s common for the maximum benefits of calorie restriction to take about 1-2 years.
 In this time your body will adapt to the diet, and move in a direction where the body is using its resources for maintenance and repair.
-If you continue the diet, in the long term, you will continue to experience these benefits and will protect you from many of the diseases associating with ageing.
+If you continue the diet, in the long term, you will continue to experience these benefits and will protect you from many of the diseases associating with aging.

-Going on and off a low calorie diet
+Going on and off a low-calorie diet

-Ideally you want to be consistent and maintain a steady weight once you’ve plateaued.
+Ideally, you want to be consistent and maintain a steady weight once you’ve plateaued.
 Gene expression studies conducted by Stephen Spindler have shown that the beneficial changes in gene expression after CR has been initiated happen quite rapidly.
 However, If you increase your calorie intake, at some point the beneficial changes in gene expression could be reversed very quickly – even the changes that took a long time to occur.

 On a physiological level and biochemical level, the benefits of calorie restriction will go away more slowly.
-However, assuming you have been on calorie restriction for many years, and then go off the diet, your rate of ageing will have changed during the time you were on the diet, so your risk of diseases will still be lower than it would have if you had never done calorie restriction.
+However, assuming you have been on calorie restriction for many years, and then go off the diet, your rate of aging will have changed during the time you were on the diet, so your risk of diseases will still be lower than it would have if you had never done calorie restriction.